rsetaluri/cs348v_convlayer_asst/README.md

     git clone < TODO: list repo >

-To run the assignment, you will need to download the scene datasets, located at < TODO: data location >.
+To run the assignment, you will need to download the scene datasets, located at http://graphics.stanford.edu/courses/cs348v-18-winter/asst/asst2/data.tar.

 __Build Instructions__